michaelfelsenthal/student-showcase/student-work/michael-felsenthal/api-final-project/readme.md

 The diagram used in this API comes from [Mermaid](https://mermaid-js.github.io/mermaid/#/).

-The template from this project comes [the template](https://github.com/thegooddocsproject/templates/blob/master/api-reference/api-reference.md) from The Good Docs project.
+The template from this project comes from [the Good Docs Project](https://github.com/thegooddocsproject/templates/blob/master/api-reference/api-reference.md).